Also see A Female Perspective on Aging; Growing Older; For Women Only, Humor For Women Only, and Pretty Is as Pretty Does.

 Old Lady in the Mirror

-A very weird thing has happened.
+A weird thing has happened.
 A strange old lady has moved into my house.
-I have no idea where she came from, or how she got in.
+I have no idea how she got in.
 I certainly did not invite her.
-All I know is that one day she wasn't there, and the next day, she was.

-She is a clever old lady, and manages to keep out of sight for the most part, but whenever I pass a mirror, I catch a glimpse of her.
-And whenever I look in the mirror to check my appearance, there she is hogging the whole thing, completely obliterating my gorgeous face and body.
-This is very rude.
+She manages to keep out of sight for the most part, but whenever I look in the mirror to check my appearance, there she is hogging the whole thing, completely obliterating my gorgeous face and body.
 I have tried screaming at her, but she just screams back.

-I don't want to jump to conclusions, but I think she is stealing money from me.
+I think she is stealing money from me.
 I go to the ATM and withdraw $100, and a few days later it's all gone.
-I certainly don't spend money THAT fast, so I can only conclude that the money is to buy wrinkle cream.
-She needs it.
-And money isn't the only thing I think she is stealing.
-Food seems to disappear at an alarming rate - especially the good stuff like ice cream, cookies, and candy.
-I can't seem to keep that stuff in the house anymore.
-She must have a real sweet tooth, but she'd better watch it, because she is really packing on the pounds.
+I certainly don't spend money THAT fast, And money isn't the only thing I think she is stealing.
+Food seems to disappear at an alarming rate--especially the good stuff like ice cream and cookies.
+But she'd better watch it, because she is really packing on the pounds.
 I suspect she realizes this, and to make herself feel better, she is tampering with my scale to make me think I am putting on weight, too.

-For an old lady, she is quite childish.
-She likes to play nasty games, like going into my closets when I'm not home and altering my clothes so they don't fit.
-And she messes with my files and papers so I can't find anything.
-This is particularly annoying since I am extremely neat and organized.
-She also fiddles with my VCR so it does not record what I have carefully and correctly programmed.
+She is also going into my closets and altering my clothes so they don't fit.
+She fiddles with my DVR so it does not record what I have carefully programmed.

-She has found other imaginative ways to annoy me.
-She gets into my mail, newspapers, and magazines before I do, and blurs the print so I can't read it.
-And she has done something really sinister to the volume controls on my TV, radio and telephone.
+She gets into my mail before I do, and blurs the print so I can't read it.
+And she has done something really sinister to the volume controls on my TV and phone.
 Now, all I hear are mumbles and whispers.

-She has done other things - like make my stairs steeper, my vacuum cleaner heavier and all my knobs and faucets harder to turn.
-She even made my bed higher so that getting into and out of it is a real challenge.
+She has done other things--like make my stairs steeper, my vacuum cleaner heavier and all my knobs and faucets harder to turn.
 Lately, she has been fooling with my groceries before I put them away, applying glue to the lids, making it almost impossible for me to open the jars.
-Is this any way to repay my hospitality?

 She has taken the fun out of shopping for clothes.
 When I try something on, she stands in front of the mirror and monopolizes it.
 She looks totally ridiculous in some of those outfits, plus, she keeps me from seeing how great they look on me.